Thursday, April 29, 2021

 Why not make the first meal you’ve planned on your day off?
 You can whack it in the fridge and reheat it when you get home from work the next day.
 In fact, you could do this for a few of the meals you’ve planned just to get you started and practice the recipes.
 It takes the stress out of deciding what you’re going to cobble together with the contents of your cupboard on the way home from work.
 As well, snacking is a big issue too and all too often grazing at your desk all day can lead to piling on the pounds; bring in healthy things to nibble on like vegetables or seeds.

-It’s very tempting to go and spend all day in the pub on a bank holiday and drink or smoke excessively, ending the evening by stopping off at your local takeaway for a burger.
+It’s very tempting to go and spend all day in the pub on a bank holiday (now that we can) and drink or smoke excessively, ending the evening by stopping off at your local takeaway for a burger.
 But a bank holiday can give you time to refocus.
-Make a plan for your bank holiday that doesn’t involve the bad stuff; revisit something you love whether it’s reading, writing, knitting or catching up with friends.
+Make a plan for your bank holiday that involves a balanced approach; revisit something you love whether it’s reading, writing, knitting or catching up with friends.
 Making plans means you’re less likely to fall off the wagon.

 Even sitting down and calculating how much you spend a month on smoking, drinking and junk food can give you some clarity.
 Give yourself some targets, this might be financial or health wise.
 You can plan on putting the money you save per month towards a reward, which could be something like a holiday.